The drawer

 and he worked with the patience of someone who knew that movement would never be his. and yet the patterns grew under his hands.

-and before he died he entrusted them to me and I, who could travel and move in ways he never could, had to decide how to carry them through the world that had been denied to him
+and before he died he entrusted them to me and I, who could travel and move in ways he never could, had to decide how to carry them through the world that had been denied to him.

 and so they traveled from wood into textile and into the hands of artisans whose own craft had never ceased in India.

-and there, in the press and the dye, in the rhythm of their hands and mine, two worlds met and did not cancel each other but rather gave birth to something new
+and there, in the press and the dye, in the rhythm of their hands and mine, two worlds met and did not cancel each other but rather gave birth to something new.

-and from the first printed pattern I made cushion covers, limited, numbered, slow, tangible
+and from the first printed pattern I made cushion covers, limited, numbered, slow, tangible.

 and yet the drawer remains open and the story continues into every hand, every home, every place these patterns reach.

-Freedom arrives unevenly.
-Some inherit it early.
-Some inherit it too late.
-Some never.
-If you are holding something that could not move before, what do you allow it to become now?
+freedom arrives unevenly. some inherit it early. some inherit it too late. some never. if you are holding something that could not move before, what do you allow it to become now?

-This drawer does not close.
+this drawer does not close.

 error: Content is protected !!